 A loose adaptation of Hamlet, "The Night Banquet" is set in an empire in chaos.
 The Emperor, the Empress, the Crown Prince, the Minister and the General all have their own enemies they would like to finish off at a night banquet.

 The honest and kind taxi driver Han Dong rent his car to the boss of a travel agency Ruan Dawei all year long.
 However Ruan defaults his overdue 90000-yuan rental to Han all the time for a ...
 See full summary »

 War feasts upon death.
 Its greedy appetite carries away many a life on the battlefield, and soldiers must be ready to die at any time.
 Yet all these sacrifices can be given meaning and reason with honor.
 A weathered witness of war's insatiable appetite, Guzidi, Captain of the Ninth Company, will struggle his entire life to return honor to his forty six men and their self-sacrifice.
 The year 1948 witnessed the launching of the Huaihai Campaign during the Chinese Civil War.
 In one of Chinese history's deadliest battles, thousands from the People's Liberation Army (PLA) and the Nationalist Army (KMT) fell in the battle that took place between Xuzhou and Bengdu.
 It was amid this bloody fight that Captain Guzidi led the Ninth Company infantry unit on a sniper mission.
 His orders were to fight the KMT Army until the retreat assembly call was sounded.
 Yet, after many long hours of painstaking resistance, Gu watched powerless as the ammunition ran out and the scant ranks of the Ninth Company ...
 Written by

-The film was a major box office success in mainland China.
+A major box-office success in mainland China.
 See more »

 When Gu Zidi stands on the watchtower, his position changes between the highest and the second highest level of the watchtower.
 This is clearly visible since the highest level has no diagonal beams.
 See more »